iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 - This approach enables the resolution of the same privatelink name to different IPs depending on the client VNet, optimizing traffic routing.

 Cons:
-- Managing the lifecycle of numerous pinpoint DNS zones, their VNet links, and private endpoint resources can be challenging at scale, considering management, automation, and [limitations](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-dns-limits).
+- Managing the lifecycle of numerous pinpoint DNS zones, their VNet links and private endpoint resources can be challenging at scale, considering management, automation, and [limitations](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-dns-limits).
 - Implementing this approach in coordination with global, multi-regional forwarding of privatelink namespaces from on-premises DNS servers to Azure (as in approach 2.2) may pose challenges.

 #### 3.3.3 Policy-based DNS name resolution